Jevi-Waugh/CCFD/README.md

 This project aims to detect fraudulent credit card transactions using decision tree algorithms.
 I will the voting system from scratch and will also use the scikit-learn library to provide a comparative analysis of both approaches.

-In the future, i will also use other approaches such as Random Forest, Gradient Boosting Machines and logistic regression.
+In the future, I will also learn to use other approaches such as Random Forest, Gradient Boosting Machines and logistic regression.

 # Project Description